ultrabug/py3status/py3status/modules/README.md

                                default is None
                              - format : string that formats the output.
 See placeholders below. default is "{icon}"
+                             - format_notify_charging : format of the notification received when you click on the module while your computer is plugged default is "Charging ({percent}%)"
+                             - format_notify_discharging : format of the notification received when you click on the module while your comupter is not plugged default is "{time_remaining}"
                              - hide_when_full : hide any information when battery is fully charged default is False
                              - notification : show current battery state as notification on click